 The deep cervical fascia subdivides into the superficial layer of deep cervical fascia, the middle layer of deep cervical fascia, and the deep layer of deep cervical fascia.

 Many important neurovascular and musculoskeletal structures in the neck embryologically derive from the pharyngeal arches, which are outgrowths on the lateral sides of the head of the embryo.
-There are six pharyngeal arches, but the fifth one disappears almost immediately when it forms.
+There are six pharyngeal arches, but the fifth one disappears almost immediately after it forms.
 Each pharyngeal arch gets separated by an ectodermal pharyngeal groove and an endodermal pharyngeal pouch.
 Each arch contains endoderm, mesoderm, ectoderm, and neural crest cells.

 Pharyngeal arch 1 develops into the anterior belly of the digastric muscle, mylohyoid muscle, mandible, and mylohyoid branch of the trigeminal nerve.